Body found by Amish children identified as wanted man

 The cause of death was determined as gunshot wounds, according to the examiner report.

-The investigation is still under investigation, and anyone with information is asked to contact the Hillsdale County Sheriff’s Office at 517-437-7313.
+The case is still under investigation, and anyone with information is asked to contact the Hillsdale County Sheriff’s Office at 517-437-7313.